stubifox/App-2-Semester/README.md

 ## Creating an App for 2nd Semester @DHBW Mannheim
 ## Available Scripts

+### If using VsCode or Atom or whatever pls use a Linter and the extension Prettier for uniformity!

 In the project directory, you can run:

 ### `npm start`